-Typical graph attributes of interest in ERGM applications include the frequencies of undirected stars and triangles, which are used in the triad model [16] to study friends-of-friends relationships, as well as other more-complex subgraphs [31], including undirected 4-cycles and two-triangles (K_4 minus an edge), and directed transitive triangles, which we illustrate as graph T_9 in Fig. 3.
+Typical graph attributes of interest in ERGM applications include the frequencies of undirected stars and triangles, which are used in the triad model [13] to study friends-of-friends relationships, as well as other more-complex subgraphs [23], including undirected 4-cycles and two-triangles (K_4 minus an edge), and directed transitive triangles, which we illustrate as graph T_9 in Fig. 3.
 Therefore, there is a salient need for algorithms to maintain subgraph statistics in a dynamic graph involving directed subgraphs of size three and undirected subgraphs of size four.

-Interestingly, extending the previous approach, of Eppstein and Spiro [13], for maintaining undirected size-three subgraphs to these new contexts involves overcoming some algorithmic challenges.
+Interestingly, extending the previous approach, of Eppstein and Spiro [10], for maintaining undirected size-three subgraphs to these new contexts involves overcoming some algorithmic challenges.
 The previous approach uses a parameterized algorithm design framework for counting three-vertex induced subgraphs in a dynamic undirected graph.
 Their data structure has running time O(h) amortized time per graph update (assuming constant-time hash table lookups), where h is the largest integer such that there exists h vertices of degree at least h, which is a parameter known as the h-index of the graph.
-This parameter was introduced by Hirsch [18] as a combined way of measuring productivity and impact in the academic achievements of researchers.
-In spite of its drawbacks for this purpose [1], it is a useful parameter for dynamic graph algorithms, as demonstrated by Eppstein and Spiro.
+This parameter was introduced by Hirsch [14] as a combined way of measuring productivity and impact in the academic achievements of researchers.
 As we will show, extending the approach of Eppstein and Spiro to directed subgraphs of size three and undirected subgraphs of size four involves more than doubling the complexity of the algebraic expressions and supporting data structures needed.
 Ensuring the directed size-three procedure maintains the complexity bounds of previous work required extensive understanding of dynamic graph composition.
 Developing the approach for size-four subgraphs that would allow only the addition of a single factor of h required innovative work with the structure of stored graph elements.